solsword/dewlight/data/example-help.md

 ## Controls {#help:controls}

 The global controls are:

 - The "show" drop-down menu controls which view is displayed.
-- The "filter nodes" check box controls whether all nodes are shown, or whether only important nodes are shown.
+- The "core groups only" check box controls whether all nodes are shown, or whether only nodes from core groups are shown.
 It applies across all views, and also filters edges (only edges among included nodes are counted).
-- the "node radius" slider which controls how large each node is in the graph views.
+- the "marker size" slider which controls how large each node is in the graph views.
 - The "clear selection" button allows you to deselect all currently selected nodes.
 - The "mark" menu controls which nodes are marked with a symbol in the current view and the [listing](#help:listing).
 The symbols can help you see which node is which without hovering over it, but can also be distracting.
+- The "transparency" check box controls whether node symbols are displayed using solid or transparent colors.
+Transparency helps the labels stand out a bit more, especially if you are going to display a visualization in grayscale.

 ## Relationships {#help:relationships}